-- To shape the professional development of a cadre of minority physicians who will become leaders in all aspects of pediatrics including patient care, research, medical education, health care policy and child advocacy.
+- To shape the professional development of a cadre of physicians who will become leaders in all aspects of pediatrics including patient care, research, medical education, health care policy and child advocacy.

 The Diversity Council is a robust, resident-led group made up of residents, fellows and faculty who come from underrepresented backgrounds, and their allies.
 All BCRP-affiliated residents and faculty are invited to join the Diversity Council.
 The Diversity Council manages its own BCRP-sponsored budget to fund group activities, educational opportunities, and other events at the discretion of its members.